 Monsanto: change has been accomplished due to proxy voting.
 Monsanto has taken necessary measures to reduce its impact on water quality in developing countries, continues to address these issues and has issued a sustainability pledge.

 Panera Bread Company: shareholders, including FSPA as filer, requested that Panera Bread adopt, implement and monitor a comprehensive sustainable palm oil sourcing policy.
-As a result, Panera has become one of the first restaurant chains to promise to use only responsibly and sustainably sourced palm oil.
+As a result, Panera has made progress.
 Sister Sue Ernster, FSPA, responded, “As a community of Catholic women, we are concerned about the least of our brothers and sisters and the integrity of creation.
 When it is not sourced sustainably, [the] palm oil [industry] is known to have devastating impacts, including deforestation and forced child labor.
 We are gratified to see that through our engagement, management is formally recognizing the importance of sourcing sustainable palm oil."